Well, the games are finally here at The Games. Which men’s hockey teams will bring home the hardware from Sochi? Here are our, ahem, expert opinions.

 Full disclaimer: I am terrible at these things.
 Vegas must love me.

 I am not going to hide the fact that I am biased and wholeheartedly hope that Russia will take gold in Sochi.
 I miss more predictions than the worst biathlon athlete.
 And I hope it works again and I am wrong...
 But...
 Sweden is has the right mixture of experience and surgical precision when it comes to playing on big ice at the biggest stage.
-The fact that no one is talking about the team is playing in their favor, and it can concentrate on the goal.
+The fact that no one is talking about them is playing in their favor, and the team can concentrate on the goal.

 Ryan Lambert, Columnist